covibui/buissereth_portfolio/src/data/projects/work/security-tool.md

   - type: 'key-image'
     subtitle: 'Assessment UI Design'
     description:
-      - 'Provide transparency into security posture of each application and necessity of a security assessment or corrective actions to strengthen application team security maturity'
+      - 'Provide transparency into security posture of each application and necessity of a security assessment or corrective actions to strengthen application team security maturity.'
-      - 'Self-serviced, real-time, gauge interface that helps to provide an enterprise wide visibility into application risk and application security posture details'
+      - 'Self-serviced, real-time, gauge interface that helps to provide an enterprise wide visibility into application risk and application security posture details.'
       - 'Integrate results from all automated security testing tools across all teams.
-Optimized and automated process of determining when security assessment is needed and lengthen the time between assessments'
+Optimized and automated process of determining when security assessment is needed and lengthen the time between assessments.'
     image:
       file: 'toolpgs.png'
       alt: 'Three webpages of a security assessment overview'